psnarkhede/testhackathon/documentation/user_manual.md

 # User Manual - Version:

-_No input data provided; cannot provide usage instructions or error handling information._
+_No API usage instructions, examples or error handling information available in the input data._